From immersive theatre to concerts in living rooms, experience Toronto’s unique creative spirit in new (virtual) ways.

 URGNT’s mission is to have the city’s incredible (now empty) venues play host to our even more incredible musicians.
 The “ad hoc crowd-funded livestream series” will stream shows out to social-distancing audiences: 19 concerts from 19 different venues.
 A gofundme is active now so that musicians — and the other many roles that support the industry — can be compensated.

-If you miss the online festival, a large selection of films will be made available for an extended post-festival viewing window until June 24.
 Or, browse the Hot Docs Collection Picks, hand-picked by Hot Docs staff and available on a number of on-demand and streaming platforms like Netflix, CBC Gem, Crave, and Rogers VOD.

 TO Live, a network of three iconic local theatres and a spectrum of talent, has launched Living Rooms.
 The initiative — “a dazzling digital extension of [their] theatre stages” — will feature performances from different local artists every day, broadcasting from the comfort of their homes.
 It’s a beautiful, intimate way to discover the talent in the city.